Kurt Schumacher: Death and legacy

-During the remainder of Adenauer's first term in office, Schumacher continued to oppose his government, but the rapid rise in German prosperity, the intensification of the Cold War and Adenauer's success in gaining Germany's acceptance in the international community all worked to undermine Schumacher's position.
+During the remainder of Adenauer's first term in office, Schumacher continued to oppose his government; the rapid rise in prosperity as part of the German economic miracle, the intensification of the Cold War, and Adenauer's success in gaining Germany's acceptance in the international community all worked to undermine Schumacher's position.
 The SPD began to have serious doubts about going into another election with Schumacher as leader, particularly after he had a stroke in December 1951.
 They were spared having to deal with this dilemma when Schumacher died suddenly in August 1952.
+Schumacher had formulated the preamble of SPD program for the party convention in Dortmund in September 1952.
+He wrote: "Only a Germany, supported by civic consciousness and social justice, can be successful in fending off totalitarian tendencies."